Azure/c-pal/interfaces/devdoc/threadpool_requirements.md

 ```c
 MOCKABLE_FUNCTION(, void, threadpool_close, THREADPOOL_HANDLE, threadpool);
 ```
-Note: `threadpool_close` will be deprecated and `threadpool_dispose` will perform additional tasks of `threadpool_close`.
+Note: `threadpool_close` will be deprecated and an internal callback will perform additional tasks of `threadpool_close`.
 This function will exist until all the libraries calling this API are modified to use only `threadpool_create`.
 `threadpool_close` closes an open threadpool.

 **NON_THREADPOOL_01_016: [** If `threadpool` is `NULL`, `threadpool_close` shall return. **]**